ltp/WWW-PTV/README.md

 Returns a hash containing all metropolitan tram routes indexed by the route ID.

-PLease note as per the method above, the route ID is the PTV designated route and not the service operator ID.
+Please note as per the method above, the route ID is the PTV designated route and not the service operator ID.

 *  get_metropolitan_train_routes